gcpeixoto/gcpeixoto.github.io/_toolbox/G-b-python.md

 ### Set browser for Jupyter-Lab

-- To choose a different browser from the computer's default where to run Jupyter-Lab: edit the option `c.ServerApp.browser` in  `$HOME/.jupyter/jupyter_server_config.py`
+- To choose a different browser from the computer's default where to run Jupyter-Lab, run `jupyter server --generate-config` and edit the option `c.ServerApp.browser` in  `$HOME/.jupyter/jupyter_server_config.py`
 {% highlight python %}
  #  Default: ''
 import webbrowser